Splashpacker Travel Blog 26: Madeira Island West Tour & Mountain Peak Levada Walk

 Da Lorenzo: the best ice cream in Funchal (recommended by a local)

-After Funchal, ready for my stay in Garajau, Caniço, on Madeira Island
+Ready for my stay in Garajau, Caniço, to do the West Tour and levada walk on Madeira island

 Garajau bay marine reserve, view from the cable car